Smoothing Properties of a Linearization of the Three Waves Collision Operator in the bosonic Boltzmann-Nordheim Equation: Solutions in a Weighted -space

 If $\psi\in D(\ol L_3)$, we have the following lower bound for the corresponding quadratic form

 where

 Then it is easy to see that there exists $C'>0$, such that the potential $V'(u)$ has the following lower bound:

 Therefore, $V'(u)$ is strictly positive and there exists $a_*>0$ such that $\sigma(V)\subset (a_*, \infty).$ It is also easily checked that the integral operator associated with the kernel $K'$ is Hilbert-Schmidt on $L^2(\nu)$.
-This means, firstly, that $L'$ is seld-adjoint (see theorem $4.3$, chapter IV, \cite{kato:plo}) and secondly, that $L'$ has the same essential spectrum as $V'$ (see theorem $5.35$, chapter IV, \cite{kato:plo}).
+This means, firstly, that $L'$ is self-adjoint (see Theorem $4.3$, Chapter IV, \cite{kato:plo}) and secondly, that $L'$ has the same essential spectrum as $V'$ (see Theorem $5.35$, Chapter IV, \cite{kato:plo}).
 The first implication tells us that $\sigma(L')\subset [0, \infty)$ (the associated quadratic form being non-negative) and the second implication means that $\sigma(L')\cup [0, a_*)$ contains only discrete semi-simple eigenvalues, so that $a_*$ is the only possible accumulation point of the spectrum.

-Clearly then, $L'$ and hence $\ol L_3$ have spectral gaps in $L^2(\nu)$, and thus generate contraction semigroups in this space.
+Clearly then, $L'$ and hence $\ol L_3$ have spectral gaps in $L^2(\nu)$, and generate semigroups (see Proposition $3.28$, Chapter II, \cite{EN00}) that are contractive.
 If $\psi$ is a constant function, it belongs to the domain of $\ol L_3$ and $\ol L_3\psi$ is given by the convergent integral which yields zero.
 On the other hand, if $\psi\in D(\ol L_3)$ is not constant almost everywhere, then $(\psi,\ol L_3\psi)>0$ and thus also $\ol L_3\psi\ne 0$.
 Therefore, the zero subspace of $\ol L_3$ is given by constant functions.

 From the definition (\ref{defn: ApproxL2Operator}) of the kernel function $\ol K_3^{\vep}$ it is clear that, for all $\psi\in D(\ol L_3^{\vep})$, we again have the following lower bound: